uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

 ## Interactive Apps

 There are two tabs used to interact with applications in OOD, the Interactive Apps dropdown, used to select resources and start jobs, and the My Interactive Sessions tab, used to view currently running interactive apps.

+### Creating an Interactive Job

 The Interactive Apps dropdown has a list of specific software setup to run on Cheaha that you can interact with through a browser window such as RStudio, MATLAB, and Jupyter.
 There is also an HPC Desktop app that provides a general VNC desktop to run all available software on Cheaha.
 See the [quickstart](index.md#quickstart) for how to create an example HPC Desktop job.
 Below, you can see a general form for selecting job resources.

 ![!A general form for selecting interactive job resources](images/ood_general_resources_form.png)